 JR Uzumasa Station

-The big attraction at Uzumasa is the Toei Uzumasa Eigamura theme park also known as Toei Kyoto Studio Park.
+The big attraction at Uzumasa is Toei Kyoto Studio Park, also known in Japanese as Toei Uzumasa Eigamura and branded on its Japanese site as UZUMASA KYOTO VILLAGE.
 This theme park is also a working film set used to make historical dramas, usually featuring samurai warriors of the Edo era.
-Among the attractions are sword fighting displays, ninja performances, a maze and a haunted house.
-It is also possible to dress up in costume and watch the filming of TV dramas and movies.
+Among the attractions are ninja shows, street performances, a maze, a haunted house, and costume experiences.
+It is also possible to watch the filming of period dramas and movies.
 Uzumasa is served by three stations.

 Train fare: 200 yen